Accredited by the Commission on Accreditation

 Interns conduct assessments including clinical interviews and selected standardized measures of ability, personality, and achievement with individual clients.
 Interns are expected to write one formal integrated assessment report each semester as well as a written summary of results and recommendations for the client's use.
 They participate in an Assessment Seminar, a module within the Psychology Training Seminar, where principles of assessment in clinical practice are discussed and test reports are reviewed.

 Counseling Center Staff

-Counseling and Clinical Psychology, Clinical Social Work, and Psychiatric perspectives are readily accessible to interns.
-The core professional staff is supplemented by selected staff associates, including Student Affairs professionals, faculty members in academic departments, and practitioners in the community who provide additional training.
+Counseling and Clinical Psychology, Clinical Social Work, and Psychiatry perspectives are readily accessible to interns.
+The core professional staff is supplemented by selected Staff Associates, including student affairs professionals, faculty members in academic departments, and practitioners in the community who provide additional training.
 Staff members participate in agency administration and serve as coordinators of intervention areas.
 Co-therapy with permanent staff members is characteristic of agency training.
 Permanent clinical staff members provide back-up for interns dealing with clients in crisis.
 Interns consult with staff psychiatrists about issues related to medication and hospitalization.
 Most UCC licensed permanent clinical staff members have either split faculty appointments or adjunct or clinical faculty status in one or more departments on campus and teach graduate courses.

 Supervision, Feedback and Evaluation